-153. On the last morning, you’ll get an itemized bill listing all the charges you made on the cruise.
+153. On the last morning, you’ll get an itemized bill listing all the charges that you made on the cruise.
 If there is a mistake on it, go to guest services immediately to get ti corrected.
 It’s much easier to fix the problem while still on the ship.

 If you decide not to go on a cruise in that time period then you get your deposit back.
 Fill out the form (the stack on the right side of the picture) and drop it into the box next to the stack of forms.

 156. I highly recommend bringing some type of video camera to record all the special moments of your cruise.
 We brought a GoPro specifically for the cruise so we could take it zip lining and snorkeling with us.
 It’s a fantastic piece of equipment!
 You can watch all of our vacation videos HERE!